Legendre theorems for a class of partitions with initial repetitions

+We shall use upper case letters for sets and lower case for counting functions.
+If $A(n)$ denotes the set of partitions of $n$ with a certain property, then $a(n)$ denotes the cardinality of $A(n)$, i.e. $a(n) = |A(n)|$.
+An element of $A(n)$ shall be referred to as an $a(n)$-partition.\\ We shall use $D(n)$ to denote the set of partitions of $n$ into distinct parts and so by our notation above, $d(n) = |D(n)|$.
+For instance, $d(5) = 3$ and the $d(5)$-partitions are $(5), (4,1)$ and $(3,2)$.
+Let $d_{e}(n)$ (resp. $d_{o}(n)$) be the number of $d(n)$-partitions with even (resp. odd) length.
+Legendre \cite{legendre} proved that

 a result that later became known as Legendre's theorem.
-Its bijective proof was given by J. Franklin (see \cite{andrews}).
-Motivated by Fine's work on partitions into odd parts without gaps and an observation that partitions without gaps are in one-to-one correspondence with partitions into distinct parts, George Andrews \cite{initial} introduced partitions with initial repetitions.
+Note that \eqref{legend} is also known as the pentagonal number theorem because the numbers $j(3j\pm 1)/2, j\in \mathbb{Z}$ are the generalized pentagonal numbers.
+In fact, the numbers appearing in all our theorems in this paper are generalized polygonal numbers (or multiples thereof). \\ An interesting bijective proof of \eqref{legend} was given by J. Franklin (see \cite{andrews}).
+For related work in partition theory, see \cite{Nyirenda1, nyire1, nyire2, nyire3, banda, Nyirenda2, Nyirenda3}.\\ Fine \cite{fine} studied partitions without gaps.
+A partition without gaps whose parts are in the set $A$ is one in which every part is in $A$ and every positive integer that is less than the largest part appears as a part.
+For instance, for $A = \{1 + 2j: j = 0, 1,2, 3, \ldots \}$, we can talk about partitions into odd parts without gaps.
+We shall also use the terminology \textit{gap-free partitions} to mean partitions without gaps.
+If the set $A$ is not explicitly stated, we assume that $A = \{1,2,3,4,5, \ldots \}$.\\ Motivated by Fine's work on partitions into odd parts without gaps and an observation that partitions without gaps are in one-to-one correspondence with partitions into distinct parts, George Andrews \cite{initial} introduced partitions with initial repetitions.